 "Ranchers can’t make good management decisions based on myth.” - Andrew Anderson, Montana land-owner and producer

-Wolves operate in an annual cycle, much like the operation of a ranch.
-Each season means a different stage in a wolf's biological cycle and encompasses different behaviors.
-Becoming knowledgeable about these behaviors and corresponding changes in behavior is helpful to selecting successful methods or tools to prevent wolf-livestock conflict.
+Wolves operate in an annual cycle.
+Each season means a different stage in a wolf's biological cycle and encompasses different behaviors and travel patterns.
+Becoming knowledgeable about these behaviors and corresponding changes in behavior is helpful for ranchers to understand so that they may make good management decisions and successfully work around wolves on shared landscapes.

 Gray wolf reintroduction efforts began in the fall of 1994, and the first wolves were captured in Canada in the winter of 1995.
 The Wyoming Farm Bureau first filed for a preliminary injunction but was denied.
 Shortly after the first wolves were released into Yellowstone National Park, the Wyoming Farm Bureau and several other plaintiffs filed a lawsuit to stop it.